Birthday Girl (2001 film): Plot

 John Buckingham, an introverted, lonely St Albans bank clerk, orders a mail-order bride, Nadia, from Russia on the Internet.
 John is uncomfortable and shy, but Nadia is sexually bold.

 Although Nadia cannot speak English and John cannot speak Russian, they soon bond.
 Later on, a man she introduces as her cousin Yuri and his friend Alexei turn up to celebrate her birthday.
 Alexei soon shows that he has a temper.

 After a violent altercation, Alexei holds Nadia hostage and demands a ransom from John.
 As he has grown to care for Nadia, he is forced to steal from the bank where he has worked for ten years.
 After the ransom is paid, he realises that he has been the victim of an elaborate con.
 Nadia, Yuri, and Alexei are criminals, and Alexei is actually Nadia's boyfriend.

-The trio have carried out the same scam on men from Switzerland, Greece, and Germany.
+The trio have carried out the same scam on men from Switzerland, Greece, Italy and Germany.
 They take John prisoner, strip him down to his underpants, and tie him to a toilet in a motel.
 He eventually frees himself and quickly learns that Nadia has been left behind after Alexei discovers she is pregnant.
 John gets dressed and subsequently fights with her.
 She later reveals that she can indeed speak English and that her name is not Nadia.

 John takes Nadia to turn her into the police, hoping to clear his name as a wanted bank robber.
 Ultimately, however, he sympathises with her and decides against it.
 He leaves her at the airport, where she is kidnapped by Alexei, who now wants Nadia to have the baby.
 John rescues her, tying Alexei to a chair.
 They work together against the two Russian men.
 Nadia tells John that her real name is Sophia.
 John, disguised as Alexei, leaves for Russia with her.